mkj-gram/rover-android/docs/android/push-notifications.md

 and a minimum of magic.
-As such, there will be a little bit of boilerplate required below, but this approach will make it easier for you to debug problems and manage whatever unusual integration situations might arise in your app, particularly when dealing with Google libraries such as FCM.
+As such, there will be a little bit of boilerplate required below, but this approach will make it easier for you to debug problems and manage whatever unusual integration situations might arise in your app, which is particularly handy when dealing with Google libraries such as FCM.
 </aside>

 ---